-The B&P Littleford Polyphase Reactor is a single apparatus designed to handle mixing materials of varying composition that may pass through phases of liquid to doughy, granular, or powder form.
+The B&P Littleford Polyphase Reactor is a single apparatus designed to handle mixing materials of varying composition that may pass through phases of liquid to doughy, granular, or powder form as they dry.
 They also have the combined operational features of pressure and high vacuum, with effective heat transfer (heating or cooling).
 Units would be built to ASME Code Standards as well as differing standards across the globe.

 This Reactor operates according to the proven "fluidized bed" mixing principle whereby the materials being reacted are maintained in a mechanically fluidized suspended state, thus permitting the reacting mediums, gas-solid or liquid-solid, to achieve intimate contact with each other and the heat transfer surfaces.